patcha-ranat/modern-elt-clouds/README.md

 ### 2.4 Initiating Data

-In this project, we will load raw data from Kaggle with a custom script: [kaggle_wrapper.sh](./tools/data_init/scripts/kaggle_wrapper.sh).
-Then, we will convert data from csv to json lines with python script: [converter_main.py](./tools/data_init/converter_main.py).
-Then we will use this converted data to load to multiple sources to mock up data sources for ELT process, such as MongoDB, Firestore, DynamoDB for NoSQL Database, and Kafka for streaming.
+In this project, we will download raw data from Kaggle with a custom script: [kaggle_wrapper.sh](./tools/data_init/scripts/kaggle_wrapper.sh).
+Then, we will convert it from csv to json lines with python script: [converter_main.py](./tools/data_init/converter_main.py).
+Then, we will use this converted data to load to multiple sources to mock up data sources for ELT process, such as MongoDB, Firestore, DynamoDB for NoSQL Database, and Kafka for streaming.

 ```bash
 make venv